EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 ============================ ===========
 Name                         Description
 ---------------------------- -----------
-:code:`thermostat_id`        A uniquely identifying marker for the thermostat.
+:code:`thermostat_id`        Uniquely identifying marker for the thermostat.
-:code:`start_datetime`       The date and time at the start of the reading period.
+:code:`date`                 Date of this set of readings.
+(YYYY-MM-DD).
+:code:`cool_runtime`         Runtime of cooling equipment (seconds, daily).
+:code:`heat_runtime`         Runtime of heating equipment (seconds, daily).
+:code:`auxiliary_heat`       Runtime of auxiliary heat equipment (seconds, daily).
+:code:`emergency_heat`       Runtime of emergency heat equipment (seconds, daily).
-:code:`end_datetime`         The date and time at the end of the reading period.
+:code:`temp_in_HH`           Hourly average conditioned space temperature over the period of the reading (HH=00-23).
-:code:`temperature_in`       The average conditioned space temperature over the period of the reading.
+:code:`heating_setpoint_HH`  Hourly average thermostat setpoint temperature over the period of the reading (HH=00-23).
-:code:`temperature_setpoint` The average thermostat setpoint temperature over the period of the reading.
+:code:`cooling_setpoint_HH`  Hourly average thermostat setpoint temperature over the period of the reading (HH=00-23).
-:code:`ss_heat_pump_heating` Runtime of single stage heat pump equipment in heating mode.
-:code:`ss_heat_pump_cooling` Runtime of single stage heat pump equipment in cooling mode.
-:code:`auxiliary_heat`       Runtime of auxiliary heat equipment.
-:code:`emergency_heat`       Runtime of emergency heat equipment.
-:code:`ss_heating`           Runtime of single stage non-heat-pump heating equipment.
-:code:`ss_central_ac`        Runtime of single stage central air conditioning equipment.
 ============================ ===========

 - Each row should correspond to a single hourly reading from a thermostat.
 - Nulls should be specified by leaving the field blank.
-- Runtimes should be specified in seconds and should be less than or equal to 3600 s.
+- Runtimes should be specified in seconds and should be less than or equal to 86400 s (1 day).
-- Datetimes should be specified in the ISO 8601 combined date and time format.
+- Dates should be specified in the ISO 8601 date format (e.g. :code:`2015-05-19`).
-  (e.g. :code:`2015-05-19T07:00:00+00:00`)
 - All temperatures should be specified in °F (to the nearest 0.5°F).
-- *Important*: Datetimes **must** be in consecutive hourly intervals.
-All data for which 24 hours of data (in hourly increments) is not available will be ignored in heating and cooling season runtime/demand regressions.
-Unexpected behavior may occur if this is not the case, as the module currently lacks a complete set of data quality checks for this property in the input data.
+- If no distinction is made between heating and cooling setpoint, set both equal to the single setpoint.

 .. [#] Will be used for matching with a weather station that provides external dry-bulb temperature data.
 This temperature data will be used to determine